LINXF208/HINITE/README.md

 # HINITE

 ## Overview
-- data/ contains the datasets that are used in our experiments.
+- data/: It contains the datasets that are used in our experiments.
-- save_Models_HINITE will be used to save the trained models.
+- save_Models_HINITE: It is used to save the trained models.
-- results will be used to save the results.
+- results: It is used to save the results.
-- ourlayers.py contains layers of the HINITE.
+- ourlayers.py: It contains layers of the HINITE.
-- HINITE.py contains the implementation of the HINITE.
+- HINITE.py: It contains the implementation of the HINITE.
-- evaluation.py contains the calculation of the ATE and ITE.
+- evaluation.py: It contains the calculation of the ATE and ITE.
-- main.py It is used to execute a full training run on the Youtube dataset.
+- main.py: It is used to execute a full training run on the Youtube dataset.
-- Evaluate_for_HINITE.ipynb Evaluate the HINITE on the Youtube dataset.
+- Evaluate_for_HINITE.ipynb: It is used to evaluate the HINITE on the Youtube dataset.
 ## Requirements
 - python==3.8.13
 - numpy==1.23.4